disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.
 The trust is unidirectional: Your app trusts the Microsoft identity platform—not the other way around.

 ### Task 1 - Access Microsoft Defender for Cloud Apps and create Conditional Access App Control

+In this task, you will access Microsoft Defender for Cloud Apps to create a Conditional Access App Control policy, configuring it to monitor Microsoft Forms access and setting up alerts for email notifications.

 1. Open a new tab and browse to the [https://security.microsoft.com](https://security.microsoft.com).